 With China’s population explosion, the ever-growing food waste has become an increasing pressure for cities.

 One innovative solution is earthworm cultivation.
-During our research on food waste, we visited one earthworm farm in Shanghai, who officially help dispose food waste.
-We want to share their ideas, practices and passion, to show a bright side of food waste.
+During our research on food waste, we visited one earthworm farm in Shanghai, who officially help dispose of food waste.
+We want to share their ideas, practices, and passion, to show a bright side of food waste.

 Food Waste Is a (Great) Business:

 “We believe that if we succeed in our experiment, we will introduce our compost into local grape business, which is a promising market.
 Also, earthworm selling will be another market opportunity as we grow.”

 As a waste recycling business, this worm farm has been supported by the environmental department, with regular food waste supply and 115 RMB subsidy for every ton of food waste discarded.
 What’s more, food waste also bring them market opportunities.

 The area this farm located is known for grapes and is now challenged by soil pollution, and through the addition of worm castings, they are finding that they are able to improve the quality of the soil.
 Currently, they are experimenting on grapes planting with their own worm dungs compost in order to open local market.
 With six worm cultivation sheds (around 120 m2 per shed), they’ve owned over 30 acres of grape garden and some vegetable patches, which is expected to apply worm compost once their test succeed.

 “Many farmers are discouraged by the process of spreading our earthworms.
 Sometimes even when we offer our worms to them, they will not accept because it cost time to spread them.
 However, we don’t think it will be a big problem for us, once our grapes have a good turn out this year, which will be the most powerful branding.”